 "I have tried to speak as a friend, but maybe I don't have the qualities you required to seek me out as a friend.
 The videotaped apology was the icing on the cake - you see it as business so whether I like it or not I must do the same.
 Whatever your decision I can and will live with it.
 Till Then I remain home with one who cares"

-Jim Hellwig had just told Vince McMahon, the head of the most powerful wrestling promotion in the world, that unless the outlined demands were met, he would remain at home, the very home McMahon had given him the money to buy, and not perform.
+Jim Hellwig had just told Vince McMahon, the head of the most powerful wrestling promotion in the world, that unless the outlined demands were met, he would remain at home, and not perform in his scheduled matches.
 This is what has been described as the SummerSlam ’91 “hold up”.
 In the documentary, “The Self-Destruction of the Ultimate Warrior”, the controversy was discussed at some length.
 The documentary gave the impression that Hellwig had gone into McMahon’s office the day of the event and made financial demands.
 This is clearly not accurate, but the threat was real and McMahon was incensed that Hellwig was threatening to no-show an event that he was headlining.
 With six weeks until the match, McMahon enacted a plan to both save his show and ensure Jim Hellwig would never forget the response.

 Vince McMahon was in a difficult position as the second biggest draw in his company had just demanded $550,000, and a sizable increase in his compensation, six-weeks before a major event he was headlining.
 For a promotion like WWF to advertise a character with the popularity of the Ultimate Warrior, and for him to not show, would be devastating to the company’s credibility.
-If McMahon gives in to the demands, he sets a precedent for other popular talent to do the same.
-If he suspends or fires Hellwig, there is still no Ultimate Warrior for the show and it harms the WWF.
+If McMahon had given in to the demands, he would set a precedent for other popular talent to do the same.
+If he suspended or fired Hellwig, there was still no Ultimate Warrior for the show and it would have harmed the WWF.
 McMahon spent three days preparing his strategy, then made his response on July 13th.

 A one-page memo was to Hellwig in which McMahon agrees to every one of Hellwig’s demands.
 He concludes by writing: